dpc-sdp/myvic-components/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The Your Victoria component library aims to enable the publication of accessible maps, charts and user interface (UI) elements to websites by content owners across Government.
+The My Victoria component library aims to enable the publication of accessible maps, charts and user interface (UI) elements to websites by content owners across Government.
 It includes a set of reusable UI components designed to integrate with DDI’s existing ecosystem of platforms and services; and supporting documentation and examples to assist with their usage.